 Celiac Disease Centers

-Join the Celiac Listserv to participate in a national conversation on all topics related to celiac disease, gluten intolerance, the gluten-free diet, products and eating out.
-Read the announcements, questions and answers, or pose your own questions.
+Join the Celiac Listserv to participate in a national conversation on all topics related to celiac disease, gluten sensitivity and the gluten-free diet.
+This resource is declining in usage but still active.

 Drug Development and Research

 Research is under way by this list of companies and institutions to find pharmaceutical or alternative treatments for celiac disease.
 Some of them are in clinical trial, ranging from early to late stage development.

 Jump into conversations (or just read others’ conversations) about the topics that most interest you.
 Trade information about products, restaurants, doctors and more.
 There are a variety of platforms that host groups, including Facebook, which hosts over a hundred groups on gluten-related topics, including celiac groups in other countries (search Facebook for a term like “celiac” or “gluten” and select Groups in search results to see them).
 Yahoo Groups have closed down, but some have migrated to other platforms such as groups.io, where you can search for groups with terms like “celiac” and “gluten” — for example, the Celiac Bay Area group has migrated there.

 Many but not all are now digital only.
 Their websites and emails are full of great information.

 Science-based information about the symptoms, diagnosis, and treatment of celiac disease from the NIH’s National Institute of Diabetes and Digestive and Kidney Diseases, as well as clinical trials.
 The NIH is part of the U.S. Department of Health and Human Services.